Unboxed-Software/solana-course/content/cpi.md

 *By the end of this lesson, you will be able to:*

-- Explain Cross-Program Invocations
+- Explain Cross-Program Invocations (CPIs)
-- Understand how to construct and use CPIs
+- Be able to construct and use CPIs
-- Understand how a program provides a signature for a PDA
+- Explain how a program provides a signature for a PDA
-- Understand some pitfalls and troubleshoot some common errors associated with CPIs
+- Avoid common pitfalls and troubleshoot common errors associated with CPIs

 # TL;DR

-- A **Cross-Program Invocation (CPI)** is a call from one program to another, targeting a specific function on the called program.
+- A **Cross-Program Invocation (CPI)** is a call from one program to another, targeting a specific instruction on the program called
-- CPIs are made using the commands **`invoke`** or **`invoke_signed`**, the latter being how programs provide signatures for PDAs that they own.
+- CPIs are made using the commands **`invoke`** or **`invoke_signed`**, the latter being how programs provide signatures for PDAs that they own
-- CPIs make programs in the Solana ecosystem completely interoperable because all public instructions of a program can be invoked by another program via a CPI.
+- CPIs make programs in the Solana ecosystem completely interoperable because all public instructions of a program can be invoked by another program via a CPI
 - Because we have no control over the accounts and data submitted to a program, it's important to verify all of the parameters passed into a CPI to ensure program security.

 # Overview

 ## What is a CPI?

-A Cross-Program Invocation is a direct call from one program into another within the same instruction.
-Remember very early in the course when we talked about how all programs are callable from any client?
-Well, the same is true for programs on chain!
-Any on-chain program can make calls to any other program’s public instructions, they just need to construct the instruction correctly.
+A Cross-Program Invocation (CPI) is a direct call from one program into another.
+Just as any client can call any program using the JSON RPC, any program can call any other program directly.
+The only requirement for invoking an instruction on another program from within your program is that you construct the instruction correctly.
 You can make CPIs to native programs, other programs you've created, and third party programs.
 CPIs essentially turn the entire Solana ecosystem into one giant API that is at your disposal as a developer.

 CPIs have a similar make up to instructions that you are used to creating client side.
-There are some intricacies and differences depending on if you are using `invoke` or `invoke_signed`, both of which we will cover later in the lesson.
+There are some intricacies and differences depending on if you are using `invoke` or `invoke_signed`, both of which we will cover in the lesson.

 ## How to make a CPI

 CPIs are made using the [`invoke`](https://docs.rs/solana-program/1.10.19/solana_program/program/fn.invoke.html) or [`invoke_signed`](https://docs.rs/solana-program/1.10.19/solana_program/program/fn.invoke_signed.html) function from the `solana_program` crate.
-The former is what’s used when the signatures needed for the transaction are *not* for PDAs.
-The latter is what’s used when a program needs to provide a signature for a PDA.
+You use `invoke` to essentially pass through the original transaction signature that was passed into your program.
+You use `invoke_signed` to have your program "sign" for its PDAs.

 ```rust
 // used when there are not signatures for PDAs needed